 Three months later, someone asks: "What happened with that SWOT analysis we did?"
 Nobody remembers.
 The photo is buried in someone's email.
 No strategies were developed.
 No actions were taken.
 You spent 90 minutes of leadership time generating a list that went nowhere.

 SWOT analysis is one of the most overused and under-executed strategic tools.
 Most SWOT sessions produce brainstorming lists but no actionable strategy.
 The problem isn't the framework—it's the facilitation.
-This guide breaks down how to facilitate SWOT sessions that avoid groupthink, produce prioritized insights, and convert analysis into executable strategies with clear owners.
+This guide breaks down how to facilitate SWOT sessions that avoid groupthink, produce prioritized insights, and convert analysis into executable strategies with clear owners—including optimal timing and duration, virtual facilitation techniques, and post-session execution frameworks.

 Why Most SWOT Sessions Produce Nothing